Async Batch Processing for Film/TV Cost Ingestion: Architecture, Compliance, and Production-Ready Python

 continue

-# Process in chunks to manage memory footprint during heavy month-end loads
+# Process in chunks to bound peak memory during heavy month-end loads.

 for i in range(0, len(batch), batch_size):